getsentry/sentry-javascript/docs/sourcemaps.rst

       2da95dfb052f477380608d59d32b4ab9 upload-sourcemaps --url-prefix \
       https://mydomain.invalid/static /path/to/assets

+.. admonition:: Assets Accessible at Multiple Origins

+    If you leave out the ``--url-prefix`` parameter the paths will be prefixed with ``~/`` automatically to support multi origin behavior.

 All files that end with `.js` and `.map` below `/path/to/assets` are automatically uploaded to the release `2da95dfb052f477380608d59d32b4ab9` in this case.
 If you want to use other extensions you can provide it with